 Even if you have no definite plans to use your trademark in the Cuban market for the near future, but the territory is one you might expand to at some point, you might consider registering your trademark there.
 In the recent months, trademark applications for numerous notorious brands have been filed in bad faith by applicants unrelated to the legitimate brand owners, most likely in order to try and negotiate their sale back to the original owners – a practice known as trademark squatting.
 Although several legal means exist that might enable the legitimate owners to obtain the trademark from the bad-faith applicants, such means are usually extremely costly and time-consuming.
 It is therefore highly recommended, if the Cuban market is of some importance to you, that you apply for your trademark in this jurisdiction as soon as possible.

 Find out more information about iGERENT's prices for trademark registration services in Cuba.

-iGERENT offers trademark services in 180+ countries.
+iGERENT offers trademark services in more than 180 countries.
 All of them are in our country list.